 The library staff retains discretionary rights to loan some non-circulating materials under extenuating circumstances.

-Items from the Hope Barber Shull Academic Resource Center and Learning-Resource Library may be renewed one time as long as they are not on hold for someone else; though please note that FLIX movies are not eligible for renewal.
+Items from the Hope Barber Shull Academic Resource Center (ARC) and Learning Resource Library may be renewed one time as long as they are not on hold for someone else; please note though that FLIX movies are not eligible for renewal.